 4. Record Keeping and Reporting

-5. Client Identification and Verification
+5. Client Identification (KYC)

 6. Third-Party Reliance and Agents